 'I decided that if I was to maintain my body, it had to come from the inside.
 It wasn’t going to come from only putting creams on my face, and I’m not one who can mess about with plastic surgery at this point.’

 Elle went to see Harley Street nutritionist Dr Simone Laubscher, who advised her to stop taking synthetic supplements and start an alkaline diet.

 ‘She said, “What you are describing is a very acidic body”,’ Elle recalls.

-Dr Laubscher devised a personalised blend of super greens (including barley grass, wheat grass and spirulina) for her.
+Dr Laubscher devised a personalized blend of super greens (including barley grass, wheat grass and spirulina) for her.

 ‘I started sleeping more, woke up with more water, ate less red meat, added more fruit and vegetables and within weeks I felt like a completely different person,’ she acknowledges.

-‘I didn’t realise how these relatively small changes to my routine could make me feel and look so much better.’
+‘I didn’t realize how these relatively small changes to my routine could make me feel and look so much better.’

 Elle set up WelleCo after her health scare, with her Australian business partner Andrea Bux.